DavidCico/Some-finite-rate-chemistry-solvers-for-OpenFOAM-2.3.X/README.md

 # Some-solvers-for-OpenFOAM-2.3.X

 <p align="justify">This repository contains different solvers for OpenFOAM 2.3.X.
-All of the different solvers, are used for combustion and use a <a href="https://www.sharcnet.ca/Software/Ansys/17.0/en-us/help/cfx_thry/i1309364.html"> finite rate chemistry approach </a>, in which the different species and elementary chemical reactions are modelled following the Arrhenius law</p>
+All of the different solvers, are used for combustion and use a <a href="https://www.sharcnet.ca/Software/Ansys/17.0/en-us/help/cfx_thry/i1309364.html"> finite rate chemistry approach </a>, in which the different species and elementary chemical reactions are modelled following the Arrhenius law.</p>

 <p align="justify">The different solvers are based on a <a href="https://ccse.lbl.gov/Research/LowMach/lowMach.html"> low Mach number</a> assumption, where the pressure is decoupled from the thermodynamic properties of the fluid.</p>

+Duwig, Christophe, et al. Large Eddy Simulations of a piloted lean premix jet flame using finite-rate chemistry. <em>Combustion Theory and Modelling</em>, 15(4):537-568, 2011.

 ## Files description

 <ul>
-    <li><p align="justify">"<em>diff_sc_reactingLMFoam</em>"</p></li>
+    <li><p align="justify">"<em>diff_sc_reactingLMFoam</em>"</p> is </li>
     <li><p align="justify">"<em>dynreactingLMFoam</em>"</p></li>
     <li><p align="justify">"<em>reactingBoxturbFoam</em>"</p></li>
 </ul>